 Sarah Stacke is a photographer and archive investigator based in Brooklyn, New York.
-Through long-term projects created in dialogue with people and communities, she seeks to become an ally and share stories, often untold, that bring a solutions-focused balance to the narratives of underrepresented people and places.
+Through long-term projects created in dialogue with people and communities, she seeks to share stories, often untold, that bring a solutions-focused balance to the narratives of underrepresented people and places.

 James Estrin is a photographer, writer, filmmaker, and academic.
 He is a New York Times senior staff photographer and was the co-founder and co-editor of the Times' photography blog 'Lens' from 2009 to 2019.
 James was part of a team that won a 2001 Pulitzer Prize for a national series of articles entitled “How Race Is Lived In America."He is also the co-executive producer of the documentary film "Underfire: The Untold Story of Pfc.
 Tony Vaccaro" which appeared on HBO in November 2016.